SYBIL

 What happens when a single node can solve it?

-III.
+IV.
 THE CALCULATION

 The socialist calculation debate hinged on a specific claim: that the information required for optimal allocation could not be centralized.